Here’s what we know about Cuomo’s accusers

 Another woman, Charlotte Bennett, told The New York Times that Cuomo asked her inappropriate questions about her sex life, including whether she had ever had sex with older men.

+The fourth accuser, Ana Liss, says the governor “asked her if she had a boyfriend, called her sweetheart, touched her on her lower back at a reception and once kissed her hand when she rose from her desk.”

+The fifth accuser, Karen Hinton, says Cuomo hugged her in an “inappropriate” and “unethical” embrace in a California hotel room 21 years ago.

-Cuomo said Sunday he would cooperate with a sexual harassment investigation led by New York Attorney General Letitia James.
+Cuomo, 63, said he would cooperate with a sexual harassment investigation led by New York Attorney General Letitia James.

 In a statement released amid mounting criticism from within his own party, the governor said that he had never inappropriately touched or propositioned anyone, but he said he had teased people and made jokes about their personal lives in an attempt to be “playful.”
 He said he now understands that some of his interactions had been “insensitive or too personal.”